 Steelers' Ta'amu gets probation in drunken crashes

-PITTSBURGH -- Pittsburgh Steelers nose tackle Alameda Ta'amu (tay-AH'-moo) has been sentenced to 18 months of probation after pleading guilty to reckless endangerment, resisting arrest and drunken driving stemming from a series of crashes and a police chase.
+PITTSBURGH -- Pittsburgh Steelers nose tackle Alameda Ta'amu was sentenced Thursday to 18 months of probation after pleading guilty to reckless endangerment, resisting arrest and drunken driving stemming from a series of crashes and a police chase last fall.

 Copyright 2013 by The Associated Press

 This story is from ESPN.com's automated news wire.
 Wire index